 Click Save & Publish to add the conditional field to your form

-⚠️ At present, conditional branching can only be applied to Yes/No and Pass/Fail question types, with option for a N/A answer.
+⚠️ At present, conditional branching can only be applied to Yes/No and Pass/Fail question types, with an option for a N/A answer.

 Form field type options